belanglos/cora-vscodium/README.md

 # To be able to push to Github

-into your parentFolder, put a .gitconfig file with content:
+into your parentDir, put a .gitconfig file with content:

 ```
 [credential]